SCDH/seed-tei-transformations/README.md

 ## Conventions

-There are many rules followed in this projects.
+There are many rules and conventions followed throughout this projects.
 For details see the [contributing notes](CONTRIBUTING.md).

 ## Contributing